aerospike-community/aerospike-time-series-client/README.md

 On the other hand, reading of a data point block is a single read, and for each read you get maxBlockEntryCount data points.
 So by increasing this value you improve your read rate.

-The selected default value of 1000 points per block is a good compromise therefore.
+The selected default value of 1000 points per block is a good compromise.
 It results in ~16k object sizes.

 Our [ACT](https://docs.aerospike.com/operations/plan/ssd/ssd_certification) method for rating disks can be made use of to determine time series performance.
 To get the number of 1.5kb reads or updates supported by a device divide the ACT rating by 3 (this because an update is a read and a write).
 A 300k device such as the  Intel P4610 will then support at least 100 * 1.5 / 16 = 9300 writes per second and 9300 reads per second.
 The read and write rates needed can be supported by linearly scaling the devices as needed.
 In practice these numbers can probably be bettered - see later.